Contact Safe Environment Intranet for Staff and Parishes The Cathedral of Christ the Light

 Do I need to be Catholic?

-No. FACE grants are awarded solely on financial need.
-Your child does have to be enrolled in or applying to a Catholic School.
+No. FACE grants are awarded based on financial need.
+Your child does have to be enrolled in or applying to a Catholic school within the Diocese of Oakland.

 What do I need to provide for my application to be complete?